Somatic Experiencing® Professional Training

 This professional training invites you to deepen your capacity to work with trauma and long-term stress by understanding how the nervous system responds to overwhelming experiences.
 Rather than prioritizing narrative, diagnosis, or symptom management alone, the learning emphasizes physiological regulation, safety, and embodied awareness as essential foundations for sustainable change.

-Drawing on decades of interdisciplinary study in psychology, neuroscience, biology, and somatic awareness, Dr. Levine observed that trauma symptoms are not caused by the event itself, but by the way the nervous system becomes overwhelmed and unable to complete natural survival responses.
-This insight led to the development of Somatic Experiencing® as a body-based approach to trauma resolution.
+Somatic Experiencing® was developed by Dr. Peter A. Levine, a psychologist and trauma researcher.
+Drawing on decades of interdisciplinary study in psychology, neuroscience, biology, and somatic awareness, his work emphasizes that trauma arises not from the event itself, but from an overwhelmed nervous system unable to complete natural survival responses—an insight that led to this body-based approach to trauma healing.

 SOMATIC EXPERIENCING® PROFESSIONAL TRAINING